Bulk Upload WooCommerce Product Photos from Your Phone

 WooCommerce generates multiple sizes for each product image.
 You can configure these under Appearance > Customize > WooCommerce > Product Images:

-- Main image width — the single product page image.
+- Main image width controls the single product page image.
 Default is 600px, but we recommend 800-1000px for retina displays.

-- Thumbnail width — the shop catalog grid image.
+- Thumbnail width controls the shop catalog grid image.
 Default is 300px, which works well for most themes.

-- Thumbnail cropping — you can choose uncropped (original aspect ratio), 1:1 (square), or custom.
+- For thumbnail cropping, you can choose uncropped (original aspect ratio), 1:1 (square), or custom.
 Square cropping gives your shop grid a clean, uniform look but may cut off important parts of some product photos.

 After changing these settings, you will need to regenerate thumbnails for existing images.
 The "Regenerate Thumbnails" plugin handles this automatically.